NetApp/FSx-ONTAP-samples-scripts/terraform_deployment/README.md

 ## Introduction
 ### Repository Overview
 This is a standalone Terraform configutation repository that contains the following files:
-* **main.tf** - the main set of configuration for this terraform sample
+* **main.tf** - The main set of configuration for this terraform sample

 * **variables.tf** - Contains the variable definitions for this sample

 * **terraform.tfvard** - Contains the variables assignments for this sample.
 Terraform will automatically use this file as it's main variables definition file as it uses the saved name.
 Note that if you change the file name you will need to specify that file on the command line with `-var-file`.
 Exported values will override any of the variables in both the variables.tf file and the terraform.tfvars file

 * **output.tf** - Contains output declarations of the resources created by this Terraform module.
-Terraform stores output values in the configuration's state file.
+Terraform stores output values in the configuration's state file

 ### What to expect

 Running this terraform sample will result the following:
-* Create a new FSX for Netapp ONTAP file system in your AWS account named "_terraform-fsxn_".
-The File System will be created with the following configuration parameters:
+* Create a new FSx for Netapp ONTAP file-system in your AWS account named "_terraform-fsxn_".
+The file-system will be created with the following configuration parameters:
     * 1024Gb of storage capacity
     * Single AZ deployment type
     * 256Mbps of throughput capacity

-* Create a Storage Virtual Maching (svm) in this new File System named "_first_svm_"
+* Create a Storage Virtual Maching (SVM) in this new file-system named "_first_svm_"
-* Create a new FlexVol volume in this svm named "_vol1_" with the following configuration parameters:
+* Create a new FlexVol volume in this SVM named "_vol1_" with the following configuration parameters:
     * Size of 1024Mb
     * Storage efficiencies mechanism enabled
     * Auto tiering policy with 31 cooling days